soonheumko/Local/README.md

 the I/O speed in the first case is noticeably faster than the second case.
 The third case of writing the record one-by-one is horribly slower than others.

-To explain in detail, the compiler transfers the block of neighbouring entries from an array (*arr(i)* in Example 1) to the device in Case 1.
+To explain in detail, the compiler transfers the block of neighbouring entries from an array (*arr(i)* in [Example 1](#example_1)) to the device in *Case 1**.
 Therefore, multiple elements in an array are written to the disk at a single instruction.
-In Case 2, the compiler first stores the value of a single variable (*i* in Example 1) in an internal buffer and passes the buffer array to the device for writing operation.
-In Case 3, a single variable is passed to the device for performing the writing instruction.
+In *Case 2*, the compiler first stores the value of a single variable (*i* in [Example 1](#example_1)) in an internal buffer and passes the buffer array to the device for writing operation.
+In *Case 3*, a single variable is passed to the device for performing the writing instruction.
 Therefore, much more instruction is necessary to complete the writing operation than others, who transfer a pack of dataset at an instruction.

 We recommend you to have the habit of **writing the array as a bulk and avoiding the I/O statement within DO-loop**.